-A strategic partnership build on the traditional relationship between institutions (student exchanges, for example) to include broader-based cooperation such as faculty and staff exchanges and mobility.
-In addition, there may be the possibility of joint degrees, research partnerships, curricular partnerships, or other inventive joint ventures.
+A strategic partnership builds on the traditional relationship between institutions (student exchanges, for example) to include broader-based cooperation such as faculty and staff exchanges and mobility: the intent of a strategic partnership is to include as much participation from the university as a whole in the cooperation between the institutions.
+Joint and coordinated courses and classes are encouraged, as are other ways of cooperating online and digitally.
+In addition, there may be the possibility of degree cooperation, dual or joint degrees, research partnerships, curricular partnerships, or other innovative joint ventures.
+The University of Denver is also looking at some joint governance with its strategic partners, involving both joint grant applications and DU's Internationalization Council.
 The ideal strategic partnership capitalizes on the strengths of each institution in a complementary fashion, and involves a certain amount of mutual vision and belief in the benefits of the partnership itself.

 Strategic partnerships can vary in intensity and do not imply that the many other agreements that a university may have with other institutions are somehow less important or valuable.
-In fact, strategic partnerships can strengthen the other relationships by brings them into clearer focus and providing for a bridge between the various institutions.
+In fact, strategic partnerships can strengthen the other relationships by bringing them into clearer focus and providing for a bridge between the various institutions.

 One of the more innovative cooperation models the University of Denver is pursuing with some strategic partners is the 3+1+1 program, which is built on the strength of DU's study abroad programs and the research strength of the partner's graduate programs.